AI Migration Works on Dev, Fails on Prod Schema: The Fix

 ALTER TABLE orders ADD CONSTRAINT chk_amount_positive CHECK (amount > 0) NOT VALID;

--- Backfill / repair offending rows
+-- backfill or repair the offending rows

 ALTER TABLE orders VALIDATE CONSTRAINT chk_amount_positive;